Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

 - Copilot will optimize the code.

-- Now go to `Flights.http` file, located in the `Examples` folder, and execute the `calculateAerodynamics` request again.
+- Now go to `Examples/Flights.http` file and execute the `calculateAerodynamics` request again.

     ```
     POST http://localhost:1903/flights/1/calculateAerodynamics HTTP/1.1